avargasv/ContribsGH2-Z/PostZ.md

 a single atomic operation.
 STM guarantees three of the well-known ACID properties of database transactions: atomicity(A), consistency(C) and isolation(I) (not durability(D), that doesn't make sense for memory operations).

-- **Streaming capabilities.** ZIO Stream is an effectful and resourceful streaming library that provides the traditional source, sink and transform kinds of elements as pure functional, fully composable, components.
+- **Streaming capabilities.** ZIO Stream is an effectual and resourceful streaming library that provides the traditional source, sink and transform kinds of elements as pure functional, fully composable, components.
 It supports backpressure through a pull-based mechanism and is fully integrated with ZIO.